-Herculaneum is not as big as Pompeii, it can be visited thoroughly in about 2 hrs.
+Herculaneum is not as large as Pompeii is, it can be visited thoroughly in about 2 hrs.

-At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilised boat and some fishing tools.
+At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilized boat and some fishing tools.

-Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit tree.
+Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit trees.

-You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant, in fact next door you have a store with its counter, containers for food and wine and the wooden shelves carbonised still hanging on the walls!
+You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant.
+In fact, it was related to a shop with its counter, containers for food and wine and the wooden shelves carbonized still hanging on the walls!

-Nearby the Grande Palestra – large outdoor Gym – a glorious public sporting place to see.
-It still lays buried for about 3 quarters, but we can move into the cross shaped pool to feel like an ancient archaeologist moving under the volcanic couch.
+Nearby, the Grande Palestra – large outdoor Gym – is a glorious public sporting place.
+It still lays buried for about 3 quarters, but we can move underground into the cross-shaped pool.
+It feels like being an archaeologist moving under the volcanic couch.

-And of course not to be missed is at least one of the nearly intact private houses, according to availability, where to admire luxurious mosaics, frescoes and statues.
+And of course not to be missed is at least one of the nearly intact private houses, according to availability, where we can admire luxurious mosaics, frescoes and statues.

-At Pompeii you will first admire the city walls, dating back to the pre-roman Pompeii (4 centuries BC).
-One of the best preserved ancient gates is called Porta Marina, it connected Pompeii and its port, with a path for charts and one for people.
+Once at Pompeii, you will first admire the city walls, dating back to the pre-roman Pompeii (4 centuries BC).
+One of the best-preserved ancient gates is called Porta Marina, it connected Pompeii and its port, with a path for charts and one for people.

-Close to the Forum there were public Bath-Houses where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
-Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apoditerium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
+Close to the Forum, there were public Bath-Houses where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
+Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).

 You will notice several places fronting the road with large vases built in a masonry counter: this is what the Romans called popinae, today’s taverns!
-In fact those earthenware jars where filled up with food and beverages, and very many ancient Pompeians would stop in such places for lunch.
+Those earthenware jars were filled up with food and beverages, and very many ancient Pompeians would stop in such places for lunch.

-You will certainly recognise some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loafs of bread where found during the excavations.
-This is nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates etc…
+You will certainly recognize some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loaves of bread were found during the excavations.
+These finds are normally on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates, etc…

 Your visit would be incomplete without the red light district: the Brothel (Lupanare) shows us today an interesting display of roman frescoes featuring several erotic images!

-Do not miss the chance to discover Pompeii places for public performances: an outdoor Theatre (for comedy and tragedy), an indoor theatre (Odeion, for mimes and declamation of poetry) and a big amphitheatre (for games like gladiators or beast fights).
+Do not miss the chance to discover Pompeii places for public performances: an outdoor Theater (for comedy and tragedy), an indoor theatre (Odeion, for mimes and declamation of poetry) and a big amphitheater (for games like gladiators or beast fights).
 You shall visit at least one of those places.

-After the tour at Pompeii you could stop for a few minutes for a fresh squeezed orange juice or to browse the souvenir shops if you wish to bring some souvenirs home.
+After the tour at Pompeii if you wish you can stop for a few minutes for a fresh-squeezed orange juice or to browse the souvenir shops.